manav88/vkdoc/README.md

 # VAKSH-DOC (DETECTION OF CANCER)
+Vaksh(वक्ष्ः) Is sanskrit Name of Breast.
  Breast Cancer Detection App Using Microsoft Azure and ML. <br>
- VAKSH Is a sanskrit Name of Breast.